chromaui/learnstorybook.com/content/intro-to-storybook/svelte/en/simple-component.md

 //👇 Configures Storybook to log the actions( onArchiveTask and onPinTask ) in the UI. export const parameters = {
   actions: { argTypesRegex: '^on[A-Z].*' },
+  controls: {
+    matchers: {
+      color: /(background|color)$/i,
+      date: /Date$/,
+    },
+  },
 };
 ```

 [`parameters`](https://storybook.js.org/docs/svelte/writing-stories/parameters) are typically used to control the behavior of Storybook's features and addons.
-In our case we're going to use them to configure how the `actions` (mocked callbacks) are handled.
+In our case, we're going to use them to configure how the `actions` (mocked callbacks) are handled.

 `actions` allows us to create callbacks that appear in the **actions** panel of the Storybook UI when clicked.
-So when we build a pin button, we’ll be able to determine in the test UI if a button click is successful.
+So when we build a pin button, we’ll be able to determine if a button click is successful in the UI.

-Once we’ve done these two small changes, restarting Storybook should yield test cases for the three Task states:
+Once we’ve done this, restarting the Storybook server should yield test cases for the three Task states:

 <video autoPlay muted playsInline loop>
   <source